 2. Great expertise, partners, and volume

-A 3PL is an expert in fulfillment operations and inventory management, including receiving, picking, packing, shipping, labeling, carrier pickups, returns, and more.
+A 3PL is an expert in fulfilment operations and inventory management, including receiving, picking, packing, shipping, labelling, carrier pickups, returns, and more.
 This makes it easy to quickly get started with a 3PL that already handles large volumes of shipments and fits perfectly into your retail supply chain.

 3. Seamless connection to sales channels and excellent IT capabilities

-Any modern tech-enabled 3PL will have streamlined shipping and fulfillment solutions for ecommerce businesses.
+Any modern tech-enabled 3PL will have streamlined shipping and fulfilment solutions for ecommerce businesses.
 This entails seamlessly integrated systems that connect to all the places you sell online to automatically send orders to the 3PL after they are placed, as well as real-time inventory tracking reports and automated order tracking.
-You can even manage inventory in your 3PL’s fulfillment center and automate alerts to reorder more when product levels are running low.
+You can even manage inventory in your 3PL’s fulfilment centre and automate alerts to reorder more when product levels are running low.

 “ShipBob’s integration with my BigCommerce store is great.
 The fact that I don’t have to think about my shipping integration, do anything when someone orders from me, or worry that something might not get to them makes it more hassle-free.”